Harley Street Counselling & Training • How can we help?

 Heightened awareness: Feelings of anxiety and going deeper into over thinking and worry.

 The feeling of loneliness: even if we have people around us we may still feel a sense of withdrawal and isolation.

-Sometimes we can become so traumatised that our body and mind disconnect from the situation in order to protect ourselves.
-Ever heard of freeze, fight or flight?
-In a trauma or panic we may experience one of these three things.
+Sometimes we can become so traumatised that our body and mind disconnect from the situation to protect ourselves.
+Ever heard of flight, flight, freeze and fragment?
+In a trauma or panic we may experience one of these things.